umeshksingla/umeshksingla.github.io/_pages/bookshelf.md

 **[Aspects of Scientific Life and Manners](https://www.goodreads.com/en/book/show/905743.Advice_To_A_Young_Scientist)**
 **Peter Medawar (1979)**

-It's actually one of the chapters in the linked book.
+[//]: # (It's actually one of the chapters in the linked book.
 I resonated with a particular section of this chapter _Is Science Undervalued?_ very well.
-I think the title does not fit the content the best but if you find yourselves questioning if doing science is (or is not) the only thing worth living for, you might find an answer here.
+I think the title does not justify the content the best but if you find yourselves questioning if doing science is &#40;or is not&#41; the only thing worth living for, you might find an answer here.)

 ## Life